dbacc/analyticcenter/README.md

 # Analytic Center

 This python package is intended to be used for the computation of the analytic center of a strictly passive and stable discrete-time or continuous-time linear time-invariant system.
 One can choose between several solvers (Newton, steepest ascent).
+Note that this package is a proof-of-concept implementation.
+There is no guaranty for robustness or optimization of the code.

 ## Installation
 The package can be installed by running